 I exercised rigorously, especially my abs.
 I also noticed that the lower back spasms I had before were becoming increasingly worse, so I worked my abs more!
 And regardless of how much I worked on my posture, I couldn’t get it right.
 Some of my reasoning included:

-- I have weak abs from having so many babies.
+- It’s normal to have weak abs from having so many babies.

 - I have weak upper body strength and my body is compensating.